iiens/prim/README.md

 **General**
 * code and comments should be written in english
-* we should write include by alphabetical order, and a comment by include
+* we should write includes ordered by alphabetical order, and a comment by include
 * use relevant names for variables when it's smart to do so (not index instead of i)
 * lines should have less that 79 columns